South Korean prosecutors seek to arrest Samsung heir

 Related: Samsung heir is questioned as suspect in corruption probe

+The arrest warrant for Lee came on the same day that National Pension Service chief Moon Hyung-pyo was indicted on charges of perjury and abuse of power.
+Moon is accused of pressuring the pension fund, a major shareholder in one of the Samsung affiliates, to support the merger when he was minister of health and welfare.

-The charges are the latest developments in the far-reaching scandal that has driven thousands of South Korean protestors to the streets and prompted lawmakers to vote to impeach President Park Geun-hye.
+The charges are the latest developments in the far-reaching scandal that has driven thousands of South Korean protestors to the streets and prompted lawmakers to vote to impeach Park.

-Samsung Electronics wasn't immediately available to comment on the announcement of the arrest warrant for Lee.
-The National Pension Service, which was a major shareholder in one of the Samsung subsidiaries involved in the 2015 merger, declined to comment on Moon's indictment.
+Samsung disputes the allegations against Lee, saying in a statement that it "did not make contributions in order to receive favors."

-Samsung Electronics stock dropped nearly 3% shortly after news of the arrest warrant went public.
-The shares are down around 6% since Thursday, when Lee was named as a suspect in the corruption scandal and taken in for questioning.
+Samsung Electronics stock dropped 2.1% after the news of the arrest warrant.
+The shares are down around 5.5% since Thursday, when Lee was named as a suspect in the corruption scandal and taken in for questioning.

+Samsung's deepening links to the corruption investigation have further damaged the company's image after the humiliating fiasco over its fire-prone Galaxy Note 7 smartphone last year.
+Results of an investigation into what caused the smartphones to catch fire are expected to be announced this month.

 Lee and other top South Korean business leaders are being investigated over donations their companies made to foundations controlled by Park confidante Choi Soon-sil, the woman at the center of the influence-peddling scandal.
 Prosecutors say the payments were made in return for political favors, an allegation the business leaders have denied.

-Note: Correction: An earlier version of this story misstated the status of the arrest warrant for Lee Jae-yong.